-What to Do: Have routine eye exams at least every two years, and explore vision correction options.
+What to Do: Have routine eye exams at least every 2 years, and explore vision correction options.

-Issue: Be aware of increased risk of dry eye & computer vision syndrome.
+Issue: Be aware of increased risk of dry eye and computer vision syndrome.

 What to Do: Eat a healthy diet high in omega-3 fatty acids and antioxidants.

-Issue: Risks increase for cataracts, glaucoma & macular degeneration (AMD).
+Issue: Risks increase for cataracts, glaucoma and macular degeneration (AMD).